Ph1so/protein-acitvity-optimization/README.md

-Baysian Optimization for Octet assay using Hamilton STAR, Retisoft FLEX, and RH16
+Bayesian Optimization for Octet assay using Hamilton STAR, Retisoft FLEX, and RH16